Please note the extensive measures we are implementing to help ensure the safety of our homeowners, volunteers and guests.

 We recommend purchasing tickets as early as possible.
 The number of guests per tour is limited.

 Where should I park?

-Preservation Society shop and the tours are accessible from the public parking garage at 93 Queen Street.
+The Preservation Society Shop and The Fall Tours are accessible from the public parking garage at 93 Queen Street.
 The fee for ticket-holders is $5 per car per day with a city-issued coupon.
-Coupons are available at each property and from tour guides.
+Coupons are available at each property.

 Is public transportation available?

 The City of Charleston has public transportation options.
 Please visit their website for more information. http://www.ridecarta.com/